 The Rockets would be an early round exit team for the rest of the 1980s and into the mid-90s.
 Led by their veteran star in Olajuwon and now with Tomjanovich as head coach, the Rockets played with an amazing tenacity.
 Fueled by a game seven overtime loss in the second round of the playoffs the year before, Houston tore through the regular season en route to an unforgettable playoffs which saw them burn through Portland, Phoenix, and Utah before matching up against the New York Knicks in the NBA Finals.
 An epic seven game series would unfold before Houston prevailed to hoist the trophy as NBA champions for the first time.

 Adding Clyde Drexler for the next season, Houston was able to repeat as champions.
-Earning the nickname “Clutch City”, Houston powered through playoff opponents in Utah, Phoenix, and San Antonio before sweeping the Orlando Magic in four straight.
+Earning the nickname “Clutch City”, Houston powered through playoff opponents in Utah, Phoenix, and San Antonio before sweeping the Orlando Magic in four straight games.

 The franchise tried to keep themselves relevant in the following years by bringing in notable players like Charles Barkley and Scottie Pippen, but they were unable to reach the same level of success.
 The team would find themselves ascending back to relevancy with the drafting of Yao Ming.
 In addition, Tracy McGrady and Ron Artest were brought onboard.
 Additional moves over the years saw the signings of both Dwight Howard and Jeremy Lin.

 However, the tide really began to turn for Houston in 2012 when James Harden was brought in via a trade with the Oklahoma City Thunder.
-The centerpiece of the current squad, Harden has led the team through a resurgence which has had them in the playoffs for the last seven seasons and counting, with two appearances in the Western Conference Finals to date.
+The centerpiece of the current squad, Harden has led the team through a resurgence which has had them in the playoffs for the last eight seasons and counting, with two appearances in the Western Conference Finals to date.
 A major trade has sent Chris Paul to Oklahoma City (along with several high draft picks) and another has reunited Harden with Russell Westbrook.
 This tandem has been huge in the past and the organization hopes to put them over the top with depth players like Eric Gordon, Danuel House Jr., and Austin Rivers.